Very nice topic Ivan - this is one of my favorite things to do.

 Awesome licks.
 Thanks Ivan!
 This is really gonna get my blues going.

 In video 8 you seem to have a mistake in the tab, ou miss a note there.

 Hello there GMC, and welcome to my new lesson series, this time the topic is mixing major and minor pentatonic patterns in blues soloing to create a more richer phrasing elements.

-Mixing major and minor scales (primarily third intervals) in blues (but in other forms of music, influenced by blues) is one of the essential concepts of improvising in general.
+Mixing major and minor scales (primarily third intervals) in blues, but also in other forms of music influenced by blues, is one of the essential concepts of improvising in general.

 In order to learn to mix the patterns in a natural way you have to memorize the patterns and know where are the notes in both of them at the same time.
 If you are already familiar with pentatonic scale, this lesson should help you mix them fluidly.